Rasyidannas/Backend_Summary/Networking.md

 # What is Networking?

-networking is practice of connecting multiple devices or computers to share information and resources.
+networking is practice of connecting multiple devices or computers to share information and resources. ![Sample Network Image] (images/Simple-Network.PNG)
 **Importance of Networkin:**

 1. Global Connectivity